mrakisp/woomanagement/README.md

 ## Restrictions

-For variable products, you can use only one attribute to be used as variations./ For example if you have "size: S, M, L" and "color: Blue, Red, Black" as attributes you can create variations based on color's OR based on size's only.
+For variable products, you can use only one attribute to be used as variations.\
+For example if you have "size: S, M, L" and "color: Blue, Red, Black" as attributes you can create variations based on color's OR based on size's only.